SV-Amiri/cloud-infrastructure-examples/Docker-Django4/README.md

 ## Other Notes

-- The majority of Python modules are installed in a Python "venv" virtual environment.
-To activate the virtual environment say "source /django/.venv/bin/activate"
+- The vast majority of Python modules are installed in a Python "venv" virtual environment.
+To activate this virtual environment say "source /django/.venv/bin/activate"